heypoom/totality-editor/docs/API_RFC.md

 Totality Editor is based on React, so you can write your custom React component to display in each parts of the editor, similar to Visual Studio Code.

-- Add a custom visualizations or renderers using your React component with the _Renderer & Visualization API_
+- Add a custom visualizations or renderers using your React component with the _Renderer & Visualization API_: `Renderer.create({component})`

-- Add a custom editor control inline in your code editor with the _Editor Widget API_
+- Add a custom editor control inline in your code editor with the _Editor Control API_: `EditorControl.create({component})`

-- Add a knob for people to experiment with different parameters, and tell your stories with the _Knobs API_
+- Add a knob for people to experiment with different parameters, and tell your stories with the _Knobs API_: `Knobs.create({component})`

 # Renderer & Visualization API